 The latest episode of the "Cooking The Books" podcast just dropped, so give it a listen!
 We're talking the Godfather of Goth literature and my own literary boyfriend, Edgar Allan Poe, his unique and fever-dream style of writing, the Spanish Inquisition, and trying out a tasty Spanish-inspired pork dish in an Amontillado-cream sauce, so check … Continue reading Episode 14 of “Cooking The Books” Podcast Now Available!

-Thanks to TB for the photography.
 Do you know what it's like to read a book and have it haunt you, like a whisper or the faint hint of perfume in an empty room?
-I've always been possessed by the gorgeous Gothic-ness of Rebecca, which has mystery, ghosts, passionate love and a big, haunted house. … Continue reading Rebecca by Daphne Du Maurier
+I've always been possessed by the gorgeous Gothic-ness of Rebecca, which has mystery, ghosts, passionate love and a big, haunted house.
+And then of course, the most … Continue reading Rebecca by Daphne Du Maurier